gaprop/st/README.md

 # My fork of st
-This is my of st
+This is my fork of st

 # st - simple terminal
 st is a simple terminal emulator for X which sucks less.